 Nowadays, the wooden boats have been refurbished to become a recreational masterpiece for tourists and residents.
 Under the hood, it is now fitted with modern engines and the latest navigational equipment while still maintaining its old-fashioned charm.

 We found ourselves one cool evening by the docks at the Bur Dubai side of Dubai Creek near the equally historic Al Fahidi district.
-It was fascinating to see all these wooden dhows lining up the pier all adored in dazzling decorations and colorful lights.
+It was fascinating to see all these wooden Dhows lining up the pier adorned with dazzling decorations and colorful lights.

-Traditional Arabian coffee and sweet dates welcomed us as we climbed aboard the dhow.
-There was an air-conditioned lower deck and an al fresco upper deck.
-Since we prefer the open air, we chose to dine al fresco.
-As soon as we settled ourselves on a table, refreshments of cold fruit juices and bottled water were served.
-More passengers came aboard and at exactly 8:30 PM, the gates closed and the dhow softly revved up its engines and left the harbor.
+As soon as we settled ourselves on a table, refreshments of cold fruit juices and water were served.
+More passengers came aboard and at exactly 8:30 PM, the gates closed and the Dhow softly revved up its engines and left the harbor.

-For two hours, we truly enjoyed this graceful and relaxing dhow dinner cruise.
-Dining on a floating restaurant was indeed a complete change of pace from all the frantic sightseeing we had.
+For two hours, we truly enjoyed this graceful and relaxing Dhow dinner cruise.
+Dining on a floating restaurant was indeed a complete change of pace from all the usual sightseeing experiences we had.
 It was a cruise that we will surely remember for all time.